Gambling in Maine: Charitable gaming

 Maine law permits many types of community organizations to conduct various games of chance for fundraising purposes, including bingo (with prizes up to $400), raffles (with prize values up to $75,000), and card games (generally with a maximum bet of $1 per hand).

 Indian gaming

-State law permits Maine's four federally recognized tribes to conduct high-stakes bingo games with unlimited prize values.
-The tribes do not have gaming rights that tribes in other states possess, because the Maine Indian Claims Settlement Act subjects the tribes' lands to state law, and excludes the Indian Gaming Regulatory Act from applying in the state.
+State law grants Maine's four federally recognized tribes the exclusive right to offer mobile sports betting, as well as the right to conduct high-stakes bingo games with unlimited prize values.
+The tribes do not have casino gaming rights that tribes in other states possess, because the Maine Indian Claims Settlement Act subjects the tribes' lands to state law, and excludes the Indian Gaming Regulatory Act from applying in the state.

 Lottery

 The Maine Lottery offers scratch-off and drawing games, including the multi-state Powerball and Mega Millions games.